Aeroluna/Vivify/README.md

 Bundle Browser tool to see the path of specific assets.

-By default, when Vivify will check against a checksum when loading an asset bundle, but this checksum check can be disabled by enabling debug mode using the "-aerolunaisthebestmodder" launch parameter.
+By default, when Vivify will check against a checksum when loading an asset bundle, but this checksum check can be disabled by enabling debug mode using the `-aerolunaisthebestmodder` launch parameter.
 You can add the checksum to the map by using the `"_assetBundle"` field in the info.dat.

 ```js